Inglewood - Waggamba

 Inglewood - Waggamba faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 12.8%, significantly lower than Australia's average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 9.8%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.5%).
-Vocational credentials are prominent, with 34.8% of residents aged 15+ holding them – advanced diplomas at 9.5% and certificates at 25.3%.
+Vocational credentials are prevalent, with 34.8% of residents aged 15+ holding them - advanced diplomas account for 9.5% and certificates for 25.3%.

 Educational participation is high, with 27.2% of residents currently enrolled in formal education.
 This includes 12.9% in primary education, 7.1% in secondary education, and 2.4% pursuing tertiary education.